UTSDataArena/examples/earth/README.md

 osgEarth/kml data example

-Shows a globe with data from OpenStreetMaps
+Shows a globe with data from OpenStreetMaps (https://www.openstreetmap.org/about)

+Requires omegaOsgEarth package to be installed